Back to All Events

 • SD Projects 48 Tontine Street Folkestone, England, CT20 1JP United Kingdom (map)

-“When we outsource moon-sighting to all of these different countries… we’ll celebrate Ramadan and Eid on different dates—even within a single family.”
+As Ahmed reflects on the impact of divided calendars in the UK: “When we outsource moon-sighting to all of these different countries… we’ll celebrate Ramadan and Eid on different dates—even within a single family.”

 _